Becoming a Willing Student® Small Business Growth Model.

 It's all about your mindset

-In our increasingly competitive global workplace and marketplace, there are no short-cuts to building your career, getting hired or growing your impact.
-Even if you've found an effective career growth technique or tactic that can give you a strong advantage, that advantage won't last long once a million other people have learned of that tactic.
-This is why even the best career growth tactics and strategies are always only temporary.
+In our increasingly competitive global marketplace, there are no short-cuts to building your small business, getting customers or growing your impact.
+Even if you've found an effective small business growth technique or tactic that can give you a strong advantage, that advantage won't last long once a million other people have learned of that tactic.
+This is why even the best small business growth tactics and strategies are always only temporary.

 I love this quote from Beverly Sills, "There are no shortcuts to any place worth going."
-This is true for just about everything in life, but especially building your career in our highly saturated global economy.
-Succeeding and effectively growing your career in today's highly competitive global workplace and marketplace requires more than just career development activity or goals – it is a mindset.
+This is true for just about everything in life, especially building your small business in our highly saturated global economy.
+Succeeding and effectively growing your small business in today's highly competitive global marketplace requires more than just business development activity or goals – it is a mindset.
 It is a mindset where you are constantly testing new strategies to find out what works and what doesn't, and then iterating upon them once you've found the winners.

-Anything less, such as blindly following or copying basic career success tips or career growth tactics from some mainstream source, won't be nearly as effective.
+Anything less, such as blindly following or copying basic small business success tips or small business growth tactics from some mainstream source, won't be nearly as effective.
 The only real "winning strategy" is by continually seeking out effective tactics and strategies that others have not yet realized.

-There is a lot of great career development content out there on how to grow your career, get hired or get promoted, and you absolutely should read it and think about it, but the key is to think critically and skeptically about any information you absorb and test it out for yourself to see if it works for you or not.
+There is a lot of great small business development content out there on how to grow your small business, get customers or get investors, and you absolutely should read it and think about it, but the key is to think critically and skeptically about any information you absorb and test it out for yourself to see if it works for you or not.